Plasma polymerization: Advantages and disadvantages

-Plasma polymerization offers a number of advantages over other polymerization methods and in general.
+Plasma polymerization offers several advantages over other polymerization methods in general.
 The most significant advantage of plasma polymerization is its ability to produce polymer films of organic compounds that do not polymerize under normal chemical polymerization conditions.
 Nearly all monomers, even saturated hydrocarbons and organic compounds without a polymerizable structure such as a double bond, can be polymerized with this technique.

 A second advantage is the ease of application of the polymers as coatings versus conventional coating processes.
-While coating a substrate with conventional polymers requires a number of steps, plasma polymerization accomplishes all these in essentially a single step.
-This leads to a cleaner and 'greener' synthesis and coating process, since no solvent is needed during the polymer preparation and no cleaning of the resultant polymer is needed either.
+While coating a substrate with conventional polymers requires several steps, plasma polymerization accomplishes all these in essentially a single step.
+This leads to a cleaner and 'greener' synthesis and coating process since no solvent is needed during the polymer preparation and no cleaning of the resultant polymer is needed either.
 Another 'green' aspect of the synthesis is that no initiator is needed for the polymer preparation since reusable electrodes cause the reaction to proceed.
-The resultant polymer coatings also have a number of advantages over typical coatings.
-These advantages include being nearly pinhole-free, highly dense, and that the thickness of the coating can easily be varied.
+The resultant polymer coatings also have several advantages over typical coatings.
+These advantages include being nearly pinhole-free, highly dense, and the thickness of the coating can easily be varied.

-There are also a number of disadvantages relating to plasma polymerization versus conventional methods.
+There are also several disadvantages relating to plasma polymerization versus conventional methods.
 The most significant disadvantage is the high cost of the process.
-A vacuum system is required for the polymerization, significantly increasing the set up price.
+A vacuum system is required for the polymerization, significantly increasing the set-up price.

 Another disadvantage is due to the complexity of plasma processes.
-Because of the complexity it is not easy to achieve a good control over the chemical composition of the surface after modification.
+Because of the complexity, it is not easy to achieve good control over the chemical composition of the surface after modification.
 The influence of process parameters on the chemical composition of the resultant polymer means it can take a long time to determine the optimal conditions.
 The complexity of the process also makes it impossible to theorize what the resultant polymer will look like, unlike conventional polymers which can be easily determined based on the monomer.

 Applications

 The advantages offered by plasma polymerization have resulted in substantial research on the applications of these polymers.
 The vastly different chemical and mechanical properties offered by polymers formed with plasma polymerization means they can be applied to countless different systems.
-Applications ranging from adhesion, composite materials, protective coatings, printing, membranes, biomedical applications, water purification and so on have all been studied.
+Applications ranging from adhesion, composite materials, protective coatings, printing, membranes, biomedical applications, water purification, and so on have all been studied.